-Technologies that transform the industry
+Technologies that Transform the Industry

 AI and machine learning

 For the industry, IoT is being used to collect data on policyholders’ behavior and risks, such as driving habits or home security.
-This data can be used to personalize policies and pricing, as well as to identify potential risks and prevent losses.
+Accordingly, this data can be used to personalize policies and pricing, as well as to identify potential risks and prevent losses.
 So, an insurer may offer a discount to a policyholder who uses a smart home security system or use IoT data to detect water leaks before they cause damage.

-How Insurtech is innovating the insurance industry through automation
+How Insurtech is Innovating the Insurance Industry through Automation

 Insurtech startups are leveraging automation to create new products and services that are more customer-centric and cost-effective than traditional insurance.
 Some of these companies are using AI to develop chatbots that can answer customer questions and process claims.

-Other technologies to focus on
+Other Technologies to Focus on